vquynh/data-science-exercises/MachineLearningIntroductionExercises/Exercise.md

 # Machine Learning Introduction Exercises

-1. According to the paper [A Few Useful Things to Know about Machine Learning](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf) by Pedro Domingos
+### 1. Read the paper [A Few Useful Things to Know about Machine Learning](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf) by Pedro Domingos

 - What is the meaning of generalization?
 > According to the paper, generalization is the goal of machine learning.